matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

     their devices if they match or not.
 15. Assuming they match, Alice and Bob's devices each calculate Message Authentication Codes (MACs) for:
-    * the keys that they wish to verify (usually their device ed25519 key and their master cross-signing key)
+    * Each of the keys that they wish the other user to verify (usually their device ed25519 key and their master cross-signing key).
-    * the list of key IDs that they wish the other user to verify.
+    * The complete list of key IDs that they wish the other user to verify.

     The MAC calculation is defined [below](#mac-calculation).
 16. Alice's device sends Bob's device an `m.key.verification.mac`